American Gangster (soundtrack): Original score

 Streitenfeld recorded the score during April and May 2007, with an 80-piece orchestra from the Hollywood Studio Symphony led by orchestrator Bruce Fowler and conductor Mike Nowak, recorded the score at Sony Scoring Stage in Culver City, California.
 Streitenfeld also pre-recorded acoustic materials whilst additional score has been composed and recorded by Hank Shocklee.
 The score was not released in conjunction with the film as Streitenfeld intended for additional mixes and mastering and instead was published by Varèse Sarabande on February 19, 2008.
-The album consisted 39 minutes of the score, while the film has over 100 minutes of music being used.
+The album includes 39 minutes of the score, while the film has over 100 minutes of music being used.

 Streitenfeld's score met with positive response.
 AllMusic's James Leonard wrote "Streitenfeld doesn't quote from the popular music of 1970s Harlem, but through biting themes, insidious harmonies, and bass-driven rhythms he succeeds in evoking its atmosphere".
 Filmtracks.com wrote "a very effective score overall, one that presents challenges on album because of its distinctive attitude, but you can't help but admire how Streitenfeld handled this assignment".